82d70b32w/kissy/README.md

 ![Kissy terminal](https://i.postimg.cc/1RNFRP5F/kissy.jpg "kissy terminal")

 ## About
-Kissy is the [suckless terminal](https://st.suckless.org/) fork.
-It was created primarily because of the problem of finding for myself an emulator with quality font rendering and at the same time the ability to display images.
-I'm not fluent in C and switched to Wayland, so **the project has been kind of abandoned**.
-If you decide to install what you find here, be aware of the lack of updates and spaghetti inside.
+Kissy was created primarily because of the problem of finding for myself an emulator for x with:

-BTW One clipboard for terminal and browser breaks the [freedesktop standard](http://standards.freedesktop.org/clipboards-spec/clipboards-latest.txt).
-Turned out to be a bad idea in the long run.
+- Quality font rendering (like Alacritty)
+- Ability to display images (like Kitty)

+Well, there it is.

+If you value hardware acceleration, possibly low resource usage and integrated tabs, then you better take a look at Kitty or switch to Wayland.
+I don't use xorg anymore, so I don't think there will be any changes.

 ## Features
 - **Different name**, don't have to overwrite st